 Duty-Based (Old):

-• Managed store staff and scheduled shifts.
+- Managed store staff and scheduled shifts.

-• Handled customer complaints.
+- Handled customer complaints.

-• Ordered inventory.
+- Ordered inventory.

 Achievement-Translated (New):

-Led and developed a team of 12, implementing a new scheduling system that reduced labor costs by 15% while maintaining coverage.
+- Led and developed a team of 12, implementing a new scheduling system that reduced labor costs by 15% while maintaining coverage.

-Streamlined vendor relations and inventory procurement, reducing stock outages by 30% and improving cost efficiency.
+- Streamlined vendor relations and inventory procurement, reducing stock outages by 30% and improving cost efficiency.

-Resolved escalated client issues, maintaining a 95% satisfaction rate and developing a new feedback protocol adopted region-wide.
+- Resolved escalated client issues, maintaining a 95% satisfaction rate and developing a new feedback protocol adopted region-wide.

-Step 6: Highlight Projects, Certifications & Education
+Step 6: Highlight Projects, Certifications and Education

 This section provides concrete proof of your commitment and new-skills acquisition.